Cable Laying / Threading Service

 The Work

-It is not always easy to thread cables and wires using rods, especially where the conduit snakes its way underground, over false ceilings or through wall cavities, and it is not uncommon for companies to have use expensive plant (e.g. diggers etc.) to accomplish this.
+It is not always easy to thread cables and wires using rods (even with flexible rodding systems such as the Cobra), especially where the conduit is convoluted and snakes its way underground, over false ceilings or through wall cavities, and it is not uncommon for companies to have to use expensive plant, machinery and skilled personnel to accomplish this.

-Missing or broken draw ropes can also cause major headaches for contractors, and need to be maintained or replaced.
+Missing or broken draw ropes can cause major headaches for contractors, and need to be maintained or replaced on a regular basis, and our ferrets can quickly and easily help replace them.

 Safeguards